 Conformance

-This standard defines XXXX.

-Requirements for N standardization target types are considered:

-AAAA

-BBBB

 Conformance with this standard shall be checked using all the relevant tests specified in Annex A (normative) of this document.
 The framework, concepts, and methodology for testing, and the criteria to be achieved to claim conformance are specified in the OGC Compliance Testing Policies and Procedures and the OGC Compliance Testing web site.

 In order to conform to this OGC™ interface standard, a software implementation shall choose to implement: